 To get more information, Click the i next to Battery Health.

 As discussed in the image above, if the battery condition is anything other than normal (such as Service Recommended), it may be time to get a replacement battery.
-This is something we would recommend contacting Apple for a replacement service, especially if you have a newer MacBook model which uses a glued-in battery since these are tricky to replace.
+This is something we would recommend contacting Apple for a replacement service, especially if you have a newer MacBook model that uses a glued-in battery since these are tricky to replace.

-Also Read: How Long Should a MacBook Pro Battery Last?
+Also Read: How Long Should a MacBook Pro Battery Last

 Cause #3: Overheating